cnblogs/dashscope-sdk/README.md

   - Image Synthesis - `CreateWanxImageSynthesisTaskAsync()` and `GetWanxImageSynthesisTaskAsync()`
   - Image Generation - `CreateWanxImageGenerationTaskAsync()` and `GetWanxImageGenerationTaskAsync()`
   - Background Image Generation - `CreateWanxBackgroundGenerationTaskAsync()` and `GetWanxBackgroundGenerationTaskAsync()`
+- File API that used by Qwen-Long - `dashScopeClient.UploadFileAsync()` and `dashScopeClient.DeleteFileAsync`

 # Examples